Highett suburb profile

 Highett rental market trends

-The rental market in Highett has experienced notable growth, with house rents increasing 13.3% over the past year to $850 per week, while unit rents have seen a modest rise of 1.8% to $560 per week.
-With its appealing suburban lifestyle and proximity to Melbourne, Highett continues to attract renters and investors seeking stable returns and growth potential.
+The rental market in Highett has experienced notable growth, with house rents increasing 13.3% over the past year to $850 per week, while unit rents have seen a modest rise of 3.6% to $570 per week.
+With its appealing suburban lifestyle and proximity to Melbourne, Highett continues to attract both renters and investors seeking stable returns and a vibrant community.

 Suburbs near Highett